 Captain Percy was thrown violently against the fairing.

-She immediately dropped to her knees on the deck of the bridge, her short fingers pushed through the gaps in the steel grating and gripped.
-She stuck her head over the hatch hole and looked down to see Hemi’s large face looking up at her from a couple of deck-heights below.
+She immediately dropped to her knees on the deck of the bridge, pushed her short fingers through the gaps in the steel grating, and gripped.
+She stuck her head over the hatch hole and saw Hemi’s large face looking up at her from a couple of deck-heights below.

-“I don’t know!”
-He yelled before she could ask.
+“I don’t know!” he yelled before she could ask.
 She could hear him haranguing the deck crew to kill the diesel engines and reverse the propellers.

 The bow of the Prospect had come to a dead stop, but the stern still had forward motion.
-Captain Percy could feel the whole boat turning unnaturally around its center axis, like the experiment of some precocious child: a magnetized pin through a cork floating in a bowl of water pulled around by the invisible forces of a planetary aura.
+Captain Percy could feel the whole boat turning unnaturally around its center axis, like part of an experiment by some precocious child: a magnetized pin through a cork floating in a bowl of water, pulled around by the invisible forces of a planetary aura.

 The deck under her began to lean to the starboard side.
 Captain Percy propped one foot against the inside of the bridge well wall.
 The boat listed sickeningly.
 She got to her feet, still braced against the angle of the boat.
 The pads of her fingers gripped the sharp rusted edges of the fairing, and she peered out over it into the night, scanning for what they had hit.
 The water to the starboard side remained black and calm, though not quite as glassy as it had been earlier in the night.
 They were far from shore, in fairly well-charted though little-trafficked waters.
 The Prospect had clearly run into something at full surface speed, but there should have been nothing to hit here.